SAP/ui5-typescript/packages/dts-generator/README.md

 `npm install @ui5/dts-generator --save-dev`

 You can then use the tool either from the command line as CLI or from your own NodeJS code using its APIs.

+- For using it as CLI, which is probably the typical use-case, a complete [end-to-end example from creating the library to generating the type definitions can be found on this page](end-to-end-sample.md).
+- For using one of the APIs, there is an [example a few sections below](#generatefromobjects-example).

-Make sure to use at least version 3.x of the dts-generator, as its usage and API changed vastly compared to previous versions 2.x and below!<br>
+> NOTE: Make sure to use at least version 3.x of the dts-generator, as its usage, API and functionality changed vastly compared to previous versions 2.x and below!
-There is a complete [example for using one of the APIs a few sections below](#generatefromobjects-example).

-A minimal CLI call looks like this (you can use the value of the `apiObject` from the sample as content of the API json file):
+A simple CLI call looks like this (you can use the value of the `apiObject` from the sample as content of the API json file):

 `npx @ui5/dts-generator <api_json_file> --targetFile <dts_target_file>`

-But usually you will have to pass additional arguments related to generation directives, paths of library dependencies etc.
+But normally you need to pass additional arguments related to libraries on which your library depends and maybe to generation directives.

 ### The APIs